Can we get out and run right now? Sure. Does that rule out the possibility of detraining during distancing? Absolutely not.

 Sure, going for a run is going to be great for our conditioning, but it’s important to take the time to focus on the other skills needed in running sports.
 The above exercises are general, yes, but make for a decent start in maintaining sport-specific capacity.

-Resource: Registered Massage Therapist of Ontario (RMTO) blog (by Rob Haddow, RMT, Dip.SIT)
+Resource: Registered Massage Therapists’ Association of Ontario (RMTAO) blog (by Rob Haddow, RMT, Dip.SIT)